isaacovercast/QuoteWall/README.md

 ## 2022
 * "I did not present that data because it is too fresh." - Anon 1/12
+* "If you're really into eating pigeons, falconry is a great sport." - E.S.
+UF 4/14

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)